 Third, the focus is on the major emissions of the DOD.
-Specifically not included are estimates for what are called Scope 3 emissions from, for instance, employee air and ground business travel, wastewater treatment, and solid waste disposal.
-For example, US DOD Scope 3 emissions in 2008 were 7.6 million MT CO2e and in 2016, 7 million MT CO2e.
+Specifically not included are estimates for what are called Scope 3 emissions, from, for instance, employee air and ground business travel, wastewater treatment, and solid waste disposal.
+For example, US DOD Scope 3 emissions in 2008 were 7.6 million MT CO2e, and in 2016, 7 million MT CO2e.
 Nor are biogenic emissions included.
-In 2017, US DOD biogenic emissions were .57 million MT CO2e.
+In FY2017 and FY2018, for example, US DOD biogenic emissions were .57 million MT CO2e and .49 million MT of CO2e.